 “If you thought the Jarman Award was where you’d find the next big thing in British film art, you’re one step behind.”
 The Guardian.

 videoclub is a platform for the most exciting artists’ film, video and moving image from around the world.
 We deliver a programme of UK & international exhibitions, screenings, residencies and research opportunities, with the aim of developing new audiences, new conversations and new markets for artists’ film.
-Our programme includes:
+Our programmes and projects include:

 Selected is produced in a partnership between videoclub and Film London Artists’ Moving Image Network (FLAMIN), with the aim of showcasing and celebrating some of the most innovative emerging talent in artists’ moving image.
 Launched in 2011, Selected brings together shortlisted artists from the previous year’s Film London Jarman Award to select work by up-and-coming fresh filmmaking talent to develop a new programme of work, which then tours to venues across the UK, including the Whitechapel Gallery and Nottingham Contemporary.
 Screenings include talks by featured filmmakers who introduce their work and the process of making film and video.

 Both Sides Now presents contemporary and historical film and video work from the UK, Hong Kong and China, curated by Isaac Leung of Videotage (Hong Kong) and Jamie Wyld, videoclub’s Director.
 Selected films explore developments within the culture and society of Hong Kong and China over the past three decades, including work that reflects on the ongoing dynamics of cultures in Hong Kong, China and the UK.
 Since its launch in 2013, the Both Sides Now programme has grown and developed, with events taking place in Taiwan, Spain, South Korea and the US.